WordPress/openverse/documentation/projects/proposals/project_improvement/20230913-project_proposal_project_improvements.md

 The following are requirements & success criteria for the project views:

 - views are created based on clear utility in helping maintainers track work
-- views are clearly labelled and it's known which view to use for what purpose
+- views are clearly labelled, and it's known which view to use for what purpose
-- all views and their utility is documented
+- all views, and their utilities, are documented

 ## Participants